Characterization and Greedy Learning of Gaussian Structural Causal Models under Unknown Interventions: Abstract

 \section{Abstract}

 We consider the problem of recovering the causal structure underlying observations from different experimental conditions when the targets of the interventions in each experiment are unknown.
 We assume a linear structural causal model with additive Gaussian noise and consider interventions that perturb their targets while maintaining the causal relationships in the system.
 Different models may entail the same distributions, offering competing causal explanations for the given observations.
 We fully characterize this equivalence class and offer identifiability results, which we use to derive a greedy algorithm called GnIES to recover the equivalence class of the data-generating model without knowledge of the intervention targets.
 In addition, we develop a novel procedure to generate semi-synthetic data sets with known causal ground truth but distributions closely resembling those of a real data set of choice.
-We leverage this procedure and evaluate the performance of GnIES on synthetic, real, and semi-synthetic data sets.
-Despite the strong Gaussian distributional assumption, GnIES is robust to an array of model violations and competitive in recovering the causal structure in small- to large-sample settings.
-We provide, in the Python packages \href{https://github.com/juangamella/gnies}{\texttt{gnies}} and \href{https://github.com/juangamella/sempler}{\texttt{sempler}}, implementations of GnIES and our semi-synthetic data generation procedure.
+We leverage this procedure and evaluate the performance of GnIES on an array of synthetic\rmj{, real,} and semi-synthetic data sets, \ntext{and real data from a biological system and a tightly controlled physical system}. \rmj{Despite the strong Gaussian distributional assumption, GnIES is robust to an array of model violations and competitive in recovering the causal structure in small- to large-sample settings.} We provide, in the Python packages \href{https://github.com/juangamella/gnies}{\texttt{gnies}} and \href{https://github.com/juangamella/sempler}{\texttt{sempler}}, implementations of GnIES and our semi-synthetic data generation procedure.